 The idea of Africa historically has served as a metaphor for exoticism, sexuality or savagery in western discourse.
 In the contemporary world, it has been imagined as the site of seemingly insoluble problems such as the collapse of the state, genocide and famine.
 The course explores popular notions of Africa and its relationship to a global African Diaspora.
 Carter.

 Examines the experience of African people in the Americas, Europe and Africa from the 13th century to 1968.
 Themes include slavery and resistance, the return to Africa, freedom after emancipation, the struggle for democracy and a place in civil society, the struggle against empire and imperialism, migration and immigration, race and color ideology, revolution and rebellion, and the struggle for civil liberty.
 Explores the historical meaning of being black in the Atlantic world and how African people have shaped and been shaped by the historical developments of the past seven centuries.
 H Merrill.

 222F Race, Gender and Culture.

 A critical philosophical examination of the normative categories of race, gender and culture.
 Topics include the origin, character and function of racial, gender and social identities.
 Analysis will focus on questions concerning the malleability of these identities, as well as questions concerning their psychological and social significance.
 (Writing-intensive.)
 Prerequisite, One course in philosophy, Africana studies or women’s studies.
-(Same as Women's Studies 222 and Philosophy 222.)
+(Same as Philosophy 222 and Women's Studies 222.)
 Maximum enrollment, 20.
 Franklin.